 - 26100.
-A licensed transporter shall licensee authorized to transport medical cannabis and medical cannabis products shall do so only between licensed facilities. as set forth in this chapter. - 26102. (a) Prior to transporting medical cannabis or medical cannabis products, a licensed transporter licensee authorized to transport medical cannabis or medical cannabis products shall do both of the following: - (1) Complete an electronic shipping manifest as prescribed by the division.

-(2) Securely transmit the manifest to the division and the licensee that will receive the medical cannabis product.
+A licensee authorized to transport transport, or transport and deliver, medical cannabis and medical cannabis products shall do so only as set forth in this chapter. - 26102. (a) Prior to transporting or delivering medical cannabis or medical cannabis products, a licensee authorized to transport or deliver, medical cannabis or medical cannabis products shall do both of the following: - (1) Complete an electronic shipping manifest as prescribed by the division.
+All delivery shipping manifests shall not identify the qualified patient or primary caregiver by name or address. - (2) Securely transmit the manifest to the division and the licensee that will receive the medical cannabis product, as applicable. - (b) During-transportation, transportation or delivery, the licensed transporter shall maintain a physical copy of the shipping manifest and make it available upon request to agents of the division, local law enforcement officers, or any other designated enforcement agency.

-- (b) During transportation, the licensed transporter shall maintain a physical copy of the shipping manifest and make it available upon request to agents of the division, local law enforcement officers, or any other designated enforcement agency. - (c) The licensee receiving the shipment shall maintain each electronic shipping manifest and shall make it available upon request to agents of the division, local law enforcement officers, or any other designated enforcement agency. - (d) Upon receipt of the shipment, a licensed facility shall submit to the division a record verifying receipt of the shipment and the details of the shipment. - 26104. (a) Transported medical cannabis or medical cannabis products shall be transported only in a storage compartment that is securely affixed to the interior of the transporting vehicle, and shall not be visible from outside the vehicle.
-This requirement shall only apply to licensees transporting medical cannabis or medical cannabis products with a total retail value of over five hundred dollars (\$500). - (b) A vehicle transporting medical cannabis products shall travel only directly between licensed facilities. - (c) All transport vehicles shall be staffed with a minimum of two employees.
+- (c) The licensee receiving the shipment shall maintain each electronic shipping manifest and shall make it available upon request to agents of the division, local law enforcement officers, or any other designated enforcement agency. - (d) Upon receipt of the transported shipment, a licensed facility shall submit to the division a record verifying receipt of the shipment and the details of the shipment. - 26104. (a) Transported and delivered medical cannabis or medical cannabis products shall be transported only in a storage compartment that is securely affixed to the interior of the transporting vehicle, and shall not be visible from outside the vehicle.
+This requirement shall only apply to licensees transporting medical cannabis or medical cannabis products with a total retail value of over five hundred dollars (\$500). at least an amount equal to a statewide monetary threshold, which shall be adopted by regulation by the regulatory authorities after review by the task force and regulatory authorities. - (b) A vehicle transporting medical cannabis or medical cannabis products shall travel only directly between licensed facilities, unless otherwise authorized under its license. - (c) All transport or delivery vehicles shall be staffed with a minimum of two employees.
 At least one transport member shall remain with the vehicle at all times when the vehicle contains medical cannabis.
-This requirement shall only apply to licensees transporting medical cannabis or medical cannabis products with a total retail value of over five thousand dollars (\$5,000). - (d) Each transport team member shall possess documentation of licensing and a government-issued identification card at all times when transporting or delivering medical cannabis and shall produce it upon the request of agents of the division any regulatory authority or any law enforcement officials. - 26105. (a) The division shall develop a database containing the electronic shipping manifests, which shall include, but are not limited to, the following information: - 37 (1) The quantity, or weight, and variety of products shipped. - (2) The estimated times of departure and arrival. - 39 (3) The quantity or weight, and variety of products received. - 40 (4) The actual time of arrival.
+This requirement shall only apply to licensees transporting medical cannabis or medical cannabis products with a total retail value of over five thousand dollars (\$5,000). at least an amount equal to a statewide monetary threshold, which shall be adopted by regulation by the regulatory authorities after review by the task force and regulatory authorities. - (d) Each transport or delivery team member shall possess documentation of licensing and a government-issued identification card at all times when transporting or delivering medical cannabis and shall produce it upon the request of agents of any regulatory authority or any law enforcement officials. - 26105. (a) The division shall develop a database containing the electronic shipping manifests, which shall include, but are not limited to, the following information:

+1 (1) The quantity, or weight, and variety of products shipped.

+- 2 (2) The estimated times of departure and arrival. - 3 (3) The quantity or weight, and variety of products received. - 4 (4) The actual time of arrival.